-- A. Describe the design approach relative to the existing building and reuse of the structure with the intent to acknowledge the architectural context and constructability of structure reuse. - B. With review of the program and concept as described in the RFP identify opportunities or issues with the proposed build from a design and constructability perspective. - C. Provide a narrative of major site constraints that will influence the design and construction direction for this project. - D. Provide a narrative of potential site and building elements that will support sustainability in pursuit of LEED Gold equivalency.
+- A. Describe the design approach to maximize the academic, student services and student housing programs within budget, as well as other elements of the stated program. - B. With review of the program and concept as described in the RFP identify opportunities or issues with the proposed build from a design and constructability perspective. - C. Provide a narrative of major site constraints that will influence the design and construction direction for this project. - D. Provide a narrative of potential site and building elements that will support sustainability in pursuit of LEED Gold equivalency, LEED certification is not a project requirement. - E. Discuss your understanding of the resource challenges of the locality, and the approach to address these issues.